-I am pleased to present the county's Financial Summary for Fiscal Year 2013.
+I am pleased to present the county's Financial Summary for Fiscal Year 2014.
 This document will help you to better understand your county government and how it utilizes your tax dollars.

-Our prudent fiscal management is a result of our balanced three-year budget which allows us to continue to provide residents with outstanding services, innovate the way in which we deliver those services, while continuing to manage the decline in tax revenue.
-We call it "thoughtful management versus crisis management."
+Oakland County has a reputation for fiscal excellence.
+Our prudent fiscal management is a result of our balanced three-year budget which allows us to continue to provide residents with outstanding services, innovate the way in which we deliver those services, while continuing to manage fluctuations in tax revenue.
+We exercise "thoughtful management not crisis management."
 It's what earns the county a AAA bond rating every year from Moody's Investors Service and Standard & Poor's (S&P).
-"We're the first county in America to have a three-year budget, and we are recognized by the experts on Wall Street to be a financially well-managed county.
-In fact, they say we're the best-managed county in America.
-Moody's said that and I'm not going to argue with them."
+Oakland County adopts the long term view - the long range vision - and has the patience and discipline to get there.
+Our countywide elected officials are all on board working cooperatively with us as we manage costs.

 Each year, Oakland County publishes a document called the Comprehensive Annual Financial Report (CAFR).
 Much of the information in the CAFR report is technical and complex, resulting in a document that is not very user-friendly for the average person.
 It contains the county's financial statements which are prepared in accordance with Generally Accepted Accounting Principles (GAAP) and the standards and guidelines set by the Governmental Accounting Standards Board.
 The CAFR also includes an independent auditor's report which states the information contained in the financial statements has been reviewed by the firm, and with reasonable assurance, the financial information is complete, presented accurately, and in the correct format.

 Oakland County offers this financial summary for residents to provide a clearer, simpler picture of your county finances.
 It also includes a brief discussion of select county programs and initiatives.
-Oakland County's Financial Summary for 2012 received the prestigious Popular Annual Financial Report Award from the Government Finance Officers Association of the United States and Canada, which is detailed on page 20 of this document.
-I hope you enjoy our 2013 edition.
+Oakland County's Financial Summary for 2013 received the prestigious Popular Annual Financial Report Award from the Government Finance Officers Association of the United States and Canada, which is detailed on page 20 of this document.
+I hope you enjoy our 2014 edition.

-Oakland County Executive

-L. Brooks Patterson
+Oakland County Executive L. Brooks Patterson